-2.4.
-Compiling the R6RS standard libraries
+2.5.
+Compiling the R7RS/R6RS standard libraries

-Before you can run Larceny in ERR5RS or R6RS modes, you may have to compile the ERR5RS/R6RS runtime and standard libraries.
-This step is definitely required if you are using Petit Larceny or building any variety of Larceny from source code.
-With the prebuilt native varieties of Larceny, however, this step should not be necessary unless you change one of the files in lib/R6RS or lib/SRFI.
+If you are installing Petit Larceny, then you will have to compile the R7RS/R6RS runtime and standard libraries before you can run Larceny in R7RS or R6RS modes.

+This step is also required if you are building any variety of Larceny from source code.
+With the prebuilt native varieties of Larceny, however, this step should not be necessary unless you change one of the files in lib/R7RS, lib/R6RS, or lib/SRFI.

-If the lib/R6RS directory and its subdirectories are read-only, then the standard libraries will not be touched, modified, or recompiled by accident.
+If the lib/R7RS, lib/R6RS, and lib/SRFI directories are read-only, you will be less likely to touch, modify, or compile the standard libraries by accident.

-Compiling the ERR5RS/R6RS runtime and standard libraries is accomplished as follows:
+Compiling the R7RS/R6RS runtime and standard libraries is accomplished as follows:

 '''

 $ ./larceny

-Larceny v0.96 "Fluoridation" (...)
+Larceny v0.98 "General Ripper" (...)

-(require 'r6rsmode)
+(require 'r7rsmode)

-(larceny:compile-r6rs-runtime)
+(larceny:compile-r7rs-runtime)

 (exit)

 '''

-Compiling the ERR5RS/R6RS runtime as shown above causes all previously compiled ERR5RS/R6RS libraries and top-level programs to become stale.
+Compiling the R7RS/R6RS runtime as shown above causes all previously compiled R7RS/R6RS libraries and top-level programs to become stale.
 That means those previously compiled files will need to be recompiled or removed.